Ircam-WAM/timeside-sdk-js/README.md

 This SDK is generated from the [OpenAPI Schema of Wasabi available here](https://sandbox.wasabi.telemeta.org/timeside/api/schema/).
 You can also use the [ReDoc UI](https://sandbox.wasabi.telemeta.org/timeside/api/docs/).

-If you are looking for some implementation examples, you can have a look at [Timeside Player](https://github.com/Ircam-Web/timeside-player/).
-You may be interested in the [`src/utils/api.ts`](https://github.com/Ircam-Web/timeside-player/blob/master/src/utils/api.ts) file

 ## Example

 ### Initialize on Node